MicrosoftDocs/edge-developer/microsoft-edge/web-platform/user-agent-guidance.md

 ---
-description: This page provides documentation on the Microsoft Edge user agent string
+description: This page provides documentation on the Microsoft Edge user agent client hints and user agent string
 title: How to detect Microsoft Edge in your website
 author: MSEdgeTeam
 ms.author: msedgedevrel